Mohammad Hussein Fadlallah: Controversial views regarding Islamic doctrine

 Fadlallah held controversial views regarding Islamic doctrine, as espoused in some of his works and speeches.
-Fadlallah was often criticised for his attitude towards Israel and suicide attacks or martyrdom.
-He stated that if you get attacked you should be allowed to defend yourself in all possible ways.
-If suicide attacks are the last instance of self-defence, in Fadlallah's view this is justified even though they are directed against the civilian population.
-For Fadlallah, Israel is the aggressor against whom one may defend oneself in any way due to Israel's strong superiority.
-Fadlalla argues that the West acts similarly and that the bombing of Hiroshima and Nagasaki is an example of how desperation justifies the use of weapons that are usually not considered normal in warfare.

 He also issued many fatwas and opinions that courted controversy, for which he was condemned and not supported by other eminent Islamic scholars.
 This including a representative of Grand Ayatollah al-Sistani, the office of Grand Ayatollah Mirza Jawad Tabrizi, in the holy city of Qom, released a statement that "“We desire to inform Momin brothers that Grand Ayatullah Sheikh Mirza Jawad Tabrezi considered this man ‘Dhaal Modhil’ (who go astray) till the last days of his life because of this man’s deviation from beliefs of Madhhabi Haqqa,” and "any help to or cooperation with him in publishing his writings is not legal with respect to Islam".
-He was also condemned by Grand Ayatollahs Bashir al-Najafi, Hossein Waheed Khorasani, Mohammad al-Husayni al-Shirazi, Sadiq Hussaini Shirazi and others.
+He was also condemned by Grand Ayatollahs Bashir al-Najafi, Hossein Waheed Khorasani, Mohammad al-Husayni al-Shirazi and Sadiq Hussaini Shirazi.
+Ishaq al-Fayadh publicly declared his views as legitimate.